Laperal White House: Architectural indicators of a 1920s origin

 The house was inherited by the eldest son of Roberto Laperal, Roberto Guison Laperal Jr. who was married to Purificacion Ramos Manotok.
 The house was then sold by Roberto Laperal Jr. and his wife, Purificacion Manotok Laperal.
 The house withstood many natural and man-made disasters, such as the 1990 Luzon earthquake.

 Chinese Filipino billionaire tycoon Lucio Tan purchased the property in 2007 but never stayed in the place during his trips to Baguio.
 He instead had it renovated and refurbished with proper maintenance then made it into a tourist attraction.
-From then on, the house was opened to public.
+From then on, the house was opened to the public.

 In 2013, the tycoon's Tan Yan Kee Foundation transformed the house into a Bamboo Foundation museum which houses Filipino artworks made of bamboo and wood.

 In popular culture

-According to believers, the house is haunted due to its involvement in the Japanese occupation during the second world war, serving as an Imperial Forces garrison that doubled as a Kempeitai sub-station and comfort women station.
+According to believers, the house is haunted due to its involvement in the Japanese occupation during World War II, serving as an imperial forces garrison that doubled as a Kempeitai sub-station and comfort women station.
 The 2010 horror movie White House featured the building.
-It was a studio setting for the 1996 Halloween Special episode of Magandang Gabi...
+It was a studio setting for the 1996 Halloween special episode of Magandang Gabi...
 Bayan.